Hadoop - Big Data Overview

-Big data means really a big data, it is a collection of large datasets that cannot be processed using traditional computing techniques.
-Big data is not merely a data, rather it has become a complete subject, which involves various tools, technqiues and frameworks.
+Big data is a collection of large datasets that cannot be processed using traditional computing techniques.
+It is not a single technique or a tool, rather it has become a complete subject, which involves various tools, technqiues and frameworks.

 What Comes Under Big Data?

 Big data involves the data produced by different devices and applications.
 Given below are some of the fields that come under the umbrella of Big Data.

 Black Box Data − It is a component of helicopter, airplanes, and jets, etc. It captures voices of the flight crew, recordings of microphones and earphones, and the performance information of the aircraft.

 Social Media Data − Social media such as Facebook and Twitter hold information and the views posted by millions of people across the globe.